PriorWeaver: Prior Elicitation via Iterative Dataset Construction: Findings

 When participants noticed undesired tails or ranges in the predictive distribution, they (P1, P4, P5, P6, P9, P10, P15) responded by adding specific data points to capture extreme scenarios or by removing unrealistic cases.
-A couple participants (P10, P14) also added points to counterbalance results.
+A couple of participants (P10, P14) also chose to add data points that counterbalanced the results.
 P4's reflection on their refinement process with \system{} succinctly summarized its main benefit for iteration: \userQuote{[I] could clearly locate where anomalies were and have a concrete direction for refinement.}

 For instance, to shift distributions with undesired shapes, six participants (P2, P6, P11, P12, P13, P17) modified specific intervals.
 P11 described, \userQuote{The predicted average score was too low, so I linked some hardworking but low-attendance students with high scores, which might increase the overall exam scores.} P2 had a similar approach: \userQuote{The average grade should be between 70 and 80, but the distribution was uniform.
 So I added more points around that specific grade interval.} In addition, participants (P2, P4, P7, P13) refined the strength of relationships.
 As P7 put it, \userQuote{The number of points can represent the ‘weight’ of relationships in the model.} Using the \textsc{generate} function, P7 emphasized how it allowed them to \userQuote{quickly establish new relationships or emphasize certain relationships on the fly.}